The Degrees of Freedom Regions of MIMO Broadcast, Interference, and Cognitive Radio Channels with No CSIT: The -user MIMO BC

+The i.i.d.
+Rayleigh fading wherein all entries of all channel matrices are i.i.d. standard complex Gaussian $\mathcal{C}\mathcal{N} \big( 0,1 \big)$ random variables clearly falls in the above category of distributions \footnote{If a vector consists of i.i.d. standard complex Gaussian $\mathcal{C}\mathcal{N} \big( 0,1 \big)$ random variables, then its direction and norm are independent.
+Moreover, its differential entropy is clearly $> -\infty$ and a matrix that consists of such i.i.d. vectors is full rank with probability $1$.}.

+The DoF region of the MIMO BC with AWGN when the channel matrices follow a distribution of type $\mathcal{D}_0(M, \bar{N})$ is first derived.
+This result is then generalized in Section \ref{subsec: BC generalizations} to prove that the same DoF region applies to a much wider class of MIMO BCs.

-Consider a coding scheme that achieves the rate pair $(R_1,R_2)$.
-Let $M_Y$ and $M_Z$ be independent messages to be sent to users $1$ and $2$, respectively, over the block-length of $n$ where $M_Y$ ($M_Z$) is a random variable uniformly distributed over a set $\mathcal{M}_Y$ ($\mathcal{M}_Z$) of cardinality $2^{nR_1}$ ($2^{nR_2}$).
-We say that the pair $(R_1,R_2)$ is achievable if the probability of error at both the receivers goes to zero as the block-length $n$ tends to infinity.
-Note here that since there is no CSIT, the transmitted codeword $\mathbf{X}$ is independent of the fading processes and obviously of the additive noise.
-We now define the capacity region for the above BC as the set of all rate pairs $(R_1,R_2)$ that are achievable.
-We then define the dof region\footnote{Throughout this paper, the dof region is denoted by symbol $\mathbf{D}$, regardless of the channel we are dealing with.
-The meaning is to be understood by the context.} as
+Consider any coding scheme that achieves the rate tuple $(R_1,R_2,\cdots,R_K)$.
+Let $M_i$ be the message to be sent to user $i$ over the blocklength of $n$.
+We assume that the messages are independent and message $M_i$ is distributed uniformly over a set of cardinality $2^{nR_i}$.
+We say that the rate tuple $(R_1,R_2,\cdots,R_K)$ is achievable if, at every user, the probability of error in decoding the respective message goes to zero as the blocklength $n \to \infty$.
+Further, since there is no CSIT, the transmit signal is independent of the actual realizations of the channel matrices.
+We define the capacity region $\mathcal{C}(P)$ to be the set of all achievable rate tuples $(R_1,R_2,\cdots,R_K)$ when the transmit-power constraint is $P$.

+\begin{definition} The degrees of freedom (DoF) region represents the set of all $K$ tuples of high ${\rm SNR}$ slopes corresponding to the (achievable) rate-tuples in the capacity region relative to $\log(P)$.
+It is therefore defined as follows: where the function multiplexing gain $\rm{MG} (\cdot)$ is defined as $\rm{MG}(x) = \lim_{P \to \infty} \frac{x}{\log P}$. \end{definition} Since a single-antenna point-to-point channel has 1 DoF, the DoF region can be thought of as denoting the set of all highest, simultaneously accessible fractions of spatial signaling dimensions (per channel use) by the users.